11:30 AM – 12:30 PM Courses

 • Notable Supreme Court Cases of 2024

 Teacher: Doug Wilkins recently retired as a judge of the Massachusetts Superior Court, where he served from 2010 to 2023.
 Before his appointment, he was a partner at the Cambridge law firm of Anderson & Kreiger LLP.
-He served in several positions with the Massachusetts Attorney General's Office from 1983 to 1999, where he argued over 80 appeals at all levels of the state and federal courts, including numerous briefs and one argument in the U.S. Supreme Court.
+He served in several positions with the Massachusetts Attorney General's Office from 1983 to 1999, where he argued more than 80 appeals at all levels of the state and federal courts, including numerous briefs and one argument in the U.S. Supreme Court.
 After receiving his J.D. in 1978, he clerked in the United States District Court for the District of Massachusetts and was an associate in the Boston law firm of Palmer & Dodge.

 • Stories of Conflict as Seen Through a Narrator's Lens, Part XVIII

-Teacher: Helen Smith has taught at the Winsor School, Newton North and in Armenia, Hungary, Kyrgyzstan, the Republic of Georgia, Romania and Zambia.
+Speaker: Helen Smith has taught at the Winsor School, Newton North and in Armenia, Hungary, Kyrgyzstan, the Republic of Georgia, Romania and Zambia.
 A Smith College graduate, she edits texts about writing and journalism.
 She is the president of the New England Scholastic Press Association.

 • Writing Your Story: (Memoir, NOT autobiography)